praveenvasa/catalogItems/README.md

 Proper authentication and authorisation check.
 Full CRUD support using SQLAlchemy and Flask.
 JSON endpoints.
-Implements oAuth using Google Sign-in API.
+Implements oAuth using Google Sign-in API and Facebook API.

 Steps to run this project
 Download and install Vagrant.